Ashby10/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd : print the path of the current working directory ls : display contents list of my current dir cd ~ : change to the user's directory
+pwd : print the path of the current working directory ls : display contents list of my current dir cd ~ : change to the user's directory ls -l: list contents in a long format